 The book is as detailed as it is slow.
-For instance, YY loves talking about food, so wherever she goes, we can be sure to read long lists of local specialties.
+There’s the endless descriptions of food, for example: wherever Yu goes, we can be sure to receive a long list of local specialties.
 The same goes for the people she meets.
-There doesn’t seem to be a preselection of the ones that we are supposed to read about and the ones who have nothing to say.
+There doesn’t seem to be a preselection of the personas we are supposed to read about and the ones who have nothing to do with the story.
 We just get to know them all.
-And YY gets moved to tears by most of them.
-By their kindness, by their hospitality, by their general awesomeness.
-Of course, this is rather tedious.

-And there is one other thing: the whole book is weighed down by its own meaningfulness.
-YY makes sure to interview every person she meets about his or her “dream”.
-This is sort of fun in the beginning, but after a while we get the notion that the answers might be just as repetitive as the questions.
-Most people give an official answer, something along the lines of “I just want to be happy”, while detailed discussions about personal ambitions seem to have a tendency to dissolve into the inexplicable.
+And there is one other thing: the book is weighed down by its own meaningfulness.
+Yu makes sure to interview every person she meets and ask about their dream.
+This is sort of fun in the beginning, but after a while it gets repetitive.
+Most people give a generic answers, something along the lines of “I just want to be happy”, while detailed discussions about personal ambitions seem to have a tendency to dissolve into the inexplicable.
 This goes especially for the end of the book, which goes skinny dipping into the cloudy waters of esotericism.

 the problem with dreams

 Overall, I think some editing would have helped:

 - get rid of a lot of the depictions of food,